fdrlab/Biomotion/README.md

 ### 11. TFCE Group Mask and Inference

-A 100% coverage TFCE mask using the coverage group masks (cov20) was created.
+A TFCE-safe group mask was created by retaining voxels with full subject coverage within the cov20 cortical analysis mask.
 Group-level inference was performed on subject-level RSA beta maps using two-sample permutation testing with TFCE.
 Subject maps were smoothed with approximately 6 mm FWHM before inference.

 TFCE outputs were stored as corrected p-value maps, where `corrp = 1 - pFWE`.